AlexandreZanata/yt-downloader-desktop-FINEL/README.md

   1. Download FFmpeg from the official website: [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
   2. Extract the downloaded file.
   3. Add the `bin` folder to the system PATH environment variable.

+- **Windows (via Chocolatey)**:
+  1. Open Command Prompt as Administrator.
+  2. Run the following command:
+     ```bash
+     choco install ffmpeg
+     ```
+  3. Restart your system or update the PATH environment variable if necessary.

 - **MacOS**:
   ```bash